 Excel adds the .xlsm extension to the filename.

-If you create a macro in a workbook and neglect to save the workbook in the proper format, you see a warning message telling you that the macro will not be retained.
+If you create a macro in a workbook and neglect to save the workbook as a macro-enabled workbook, you see a warning message telling you that the macro will not be retained.

 To open a macro-enabled workbook, follow these steps: